 eForms Logo

-A Connecticut sublease agreement is a contract between a tenant and a third party (the sub-lessee) that allows the sub-lessee to rent a property in the original tenant’s absence.
-Typically, a sublease agreement is bound by the terms of the original lease, and the original tenant remains responsible for the property for the remainder of that lease.
+A Connecticut sublease agreement is a contract between a tenant and a third party (sub-lessee) that allows the sub-lessee to rent a property from a tenant for the duration of the original lease.

 Right to Sublet